techninja/cncserver/SCRATCH.API.md

 ### GET /move.speed./:value
 Sets the move speed to the given value, accepts 0-10.

+### GET /penreink/:distance
+Sets the number of centimeters the bot will draw (movement over the canvas while the brush is down) before "re-inking" the brush with the last used media (water/paint).
+48 is the default value used by RoboPaint and is recommended.
+This value is reset to 0 (do nothing) whenever the Stop button/`/reset_all` is triggered.

+### GET /penstopreink
+A shortcut to set the re-ink distance to 0, or OFF.

 * * *

 ## 4. Relative movement/settings